 How to prepare your motorbike for winter

-Make sure your bike can cope with colder condition with these 10 steps.
+Make sure your bike can cope with colder conditions with these 10 steps...

 1. The right rubber